g7kse/g7kse.github.io/content/blog/52week.md

 #### Week 8 - Encourage someone to take their ham radio license exam

 I might have to come back to this.
 Whilst i've done it in the past and to be honest I don't know if that person is active at all, I have been more effective in introducing people to extra parts of the hobby.
 Like APRS, CW and stuff like SOTA.
 I still want to do the challenge but I'll need to find the right person.

+#### Week 9 - Try to work an FM repeater on 10m

+Lucky me, on the first attempt when I was at home I tuned into the VE3MMX repeater.
+Not really expecting to work anyone, but it came in very strong and I made a couple of east Coast contacts with it.
+I checked back a day or so later, having posted my boast on Mastodon only to find that it was inaudible.
+Just lucky I guess and I've not heard it since!

+#### Week 10 - Listen to an amateur radio satellite

+Another straightforward one for me.
+SO-50 is an absolute bear garden at times so I listend rather than tried to transmit.
+Over the last few years I've tried to TX on it only to find it a bit of a pain, so give up quickly.
+So to expand this a littel I assembeled the Satellite dish I have in the garage and tried to listen to Oscar-100 with the LNB and RTL-SDR i have.
+Not a peep, so went round a friends to test it all on his permanent setup.
+Well it all worked fine.
+Just can't seem to get it to work at home.
+Which is a shame.
+More to come on that I'm sure.

+#### Week 11 - Receive a weather satellite image

+All this asatellite stuff.
+Dead easy, especially with [SatNOGS](www.satnogs.org) giving easy access to the APT satellites.
+To progress this a bit further I looked to improve my Wefax setup and failed at that.
+Although I have picked it up again and had some much better images using different software.

+#### Week 12 - Make a contact with an "unusual" antenna

+Going to come back to this one.
+I don't have a suitable tuner at the moment and don't want to kill off any PA, even if it is a rubbish rig.
+So will come back to this when I get a new toy.

+#### Week 13 - Make a QSO from an unusual location and post a picture!

+I've doen this a few times but need to to make this really unusual.The weatehr hasn't been ideal so I will probably need to figure something out as a SOTA summit or something that I call /p isn't quite unusual enough